Martelli29/European_Electricity_Networks/README.md

 | ESP | 0.000 |     | EST |    0.000    |
 | FIN | 0.000 |     | NOR |    0.000    |

-Values of hubs and authorities of the nodes on the year of the COVID-19 (2020).
+Tab.
+2: Values of hubs and authorities of the nodes on the year of the COVID-19 (2020).

 ## Centrality measures